Classifying strict discrete opfibrations with lax morphisms: Introduction

+whose underlying sequence of spans of sets is \cref{eqn:sequence.spans}.
+In other words, the double category structure $\omega : T\Omega \to \Omega$ on spans of sets is, in the 2-category of graphs of categories, the map classifying the discrete opfibration $Tu : T\Omega_{\bullet} \to T\Omega$ which projects out the underlying sequence of spans of sets of a sequence of spans of pointed sets.

+This leads to a natural conjecture that the double category structure of \(\mathbb {S}\mathrm{pan}(\Set)\) arises naturally as but one of many instances of a general phenomenon whereby a 2-classifier \emph{lifts} to algebras of a 2-monad.
+In this work, we give conditions under which such a lift is possible, and find that the case of double categories is indeed typical.
+In a wide variety of 2-algebraic theories, spans or something like them classify \emph{strict} discrete opfibrations via lax morphisms.
+To give some examples (anticipated from \cref{sec:examples}), this variety includes double categories, orthogonal factorization systems, any structure induced by an opfamilial 2-monad (such as limit completions), and monoidal versions of all of the above.

-In this paper, we abstract the above story to the general setting of \emph{opfibrantly cartesian} 2-monads \(T\) (\cref{mc-000K}) on \emph{enhanced} 2-categories, or \(\F\)-categories.
-We work with enhanced 2-categories as defined by \cite{lack-2012-enhanced} because our theorem concerns the interplay between \emph{strict} and \emph{lax} algebra morphisms; the theory of enhanced 2-categories was developed for just this purpose.
+Because our theorem concerns the interplay between \emph{strict}, \emph{pseudo}, and \emph{lax} algebra morphisms, we work with enhanced 2-categories (also $\F$-categories) as introduced by \cite{lackEnhanced2categoriesLimits2012}---the theory of enhanced 2-categories was developed for just this purpose.

-We begin by recalling what we need from the theory of enhanced 2-categories in \cref{mc-000O}.
-In \cref{mc-000W}, we give our version of Weber and Mesiti's notions of (good) discrete opfibration classifier to the enhanced setting.
-Then, in \cref{mc-0006}, we consider \emph{cartesian \(T\)-morphisms} for an enhanced 2-monad \(T\); this notion generalizes the \emph{unique lifting of factorizations} when \(T\) is the free category monad on graphs of sets (as first noticed by Leinster, see \cref{mc-002D}), but also appropriate \emph{descent} conditions such as extensivity (see \cref{mc-001E}).

-In \cref{mc-0001}, we come to our main theorem.
-In \cref{mc-0003}, we show that if an enhanced 2-monad \(T\) preserves discrete opfibrations and the discrete opfibration classifier \(\Omega \) has a strict \(T\)-algebra structure \(\omega : T \Omega \to \Omega \) which makes the 2-classifier \(u\) into a (strict) \(T\)-cartesian morphism, then \(\omega \) is the good 2-classifier of \(\Alg_{\lax}(T)\), the enhanced 2-category of (strict) \(T\)-algebras and lax \(T\)-morphisms.
-We also observe in \cref{mc-001R} that the lax classifying map \(\class p : B \to \Omega \) of a strict discrete opfibration \(p : E \to B\) is a pseudo-\(T\)-morphism just when \(p\) is \(T\)-cartesian in the sense of \cref{mc-0006}.

-We expect that \cref{mc-0003} will be the most useful form of theorem we consider here since it concerns \emph{strict} algebras, which are the more useful sort of algebra in general, and since it is often clear how to produce the strict algebra structure \(\omega \) needed.
-But it is somewhat disappointing that it requires this strict \(T\)-algebra structure as input.
-For the rest of \cref{mc-0001}, we consider more general properties of the enhanced 2-monad \(T\) alone which will let us deduce the algebra structure \(\omega \).
-In particular, in \cref{mc-0015} we show that the classifying map \(\omega : T\Omega \to \Omega \) of \(Tu\) (where \(u\) is the 2-classifier) is a pseudo-\(T\)-algebra when \(T\) is \emph{opfibrantly cartesian}; and, in \cref{djm-00KJ}, we show that under suitable exactness assumptions on the underlying enhanced 2-category, the pseudoalgebra coclassifier \(T'\) of \(T\) satisfies the strict assumptions of \cref{mc-0003}.
-Under these conditions, which hold in all presheaf 2-categories, the induced structure \(\omega : T\Omega \to \Omega \) classifies strict discrete opfibrations amongst pseudo-\(T\)-algebras.